 Skilled trade workers are in high demand

 Many skilled workers can expect employment opportunities to grow over the next decade.
-The US Bureau of Labor Statistics expects faster than average growth in these skilled trades:
+The US Bureau of Labor Statistics expects faster than average growth between 2022-2023 in these skilled trades:

 - Industrial Machinery Mechanics: 13% growth expected

 Higher demand for these trades will mean more job opportunities — or even the opportunity to use your knowledge to start your own business.